Insights

 • Population-based training (PBT): Pioneered by DeepMind, PBT trains a population of models concurrently, dynamically transferring successful hyperparameters from high-performing models to underperforming ones during the training run, drastically reducing wall-clock time.

-Multi-objective optimisation for tuning beyond accuracy as a metric
+Multi-objective optimization for tuning beyond accuracy as a metric

 Leaders must force teams to define the Pareto Frontier, the mathematical curve that represents the optimal trade-off between competing metrics.